 The pair meets, and almost instantly falls in love.
 Possibly because she used the Pathway of Mirrors to climb behind Samson's pupils and become him from the inside out.

 "You love me, Samson."
 "But you look like somebody hit Brooke Shields with a shovel!"
 "You.
 Love.
 Me.
 Samson."
 "I. love. you...master."

 Everything seems to be going along swimmingly, as far as nailing your racial nemesis goes, and then the pre-marriage celebration comes around.
 Samson, as Philistine tradition dictates, is given 30 escorts for the next seven days.
 In the spirit of camaraderie, he proposes that they all play a fun little game: He'll come up with a riddle, and if they solve it before the wedding, they'll each get a new robe.
 Isn't that neat?
-That's how you design a good game; the mechanics are simple, everybody is equally involved and the stakes are just low enough to keep everything friendly.

 But then those dirty Philistines go and ruin everything.
 They try to coerce Samson's weak-willed, treacherous woman-beast into giving up the answer to this benign little riddle game.
 This turns out to be quite easy, actually: They make a few patriotic pleas, a couple of threats and when that doesn't work, they just eye-slave that bitch.

 After a few days trapped in the Phantom Zone behind the Philistine woman's dead, dead eyes, Samson's escorts return just before the ceremony to solve his riddle.